scrabbletank/farhome-rules/rulesdoc.md

 A blast of fire shoots from your hands, hitting all creatures in a 3 tile line.
 Make a spellcasting roll against the creatures defense.
 On success the target takes a wound in fire damage, or two wounds on a critical.

-The beam reaches 1 tile further and deals an extra wound die for every level above 1st.
+The beam reaches 1 tile further and deals an extra wound die for every level cast above 1st.

 ___
 #### Call Lightning